AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

     )
   $<eq.ex.product-adjacent>

   Now as we are passing a message to $x_1$, we have to marginalize out all other variables, $x_2$ and $x_3$.
-This is done by the marginalisation equations given by @marginalisation for Gaussians in #gaussian.canonical.
-See @eq.ex.marginalisation-setup and @eq.ex.marginalisation for the joint  distribution over variables $a$ and $b$@gbp-visual-introduction@marginalisation.
+This is done by the marginalization equations given by @marginalisation for Gaussians in #gaussian.canonical.
+See @eq.ex.marginalization-setup and @eq.ex.marginalization for the joint  distribution over variables $a$ and $b$@gbp-visual-introduction@marginalisation.

   $
     eta = mat(eta_a; eta_b)